supercollider/supercollider/README_WINDOWS.md

 short).
 If for some reason you need both build systems, you can use the same source folder for the VS build too.
 As long as you don't open a msys2 shell, the msys tree behaves like any other one on the system.
-In an msys2 shell paths to msys and optionally mingw, build tools are added at the beginning of the search path.
+In an msys2 shell paths to msys- (and optionally mingw-) build tools are added at the beginning of the search path.
 This will cause problems for a vs/msbuild-build.

 Make sure your build folder is outside of the SC source.
 Traditionally a subfolder of 'supercollider' is used, but this is not mandatory.
-If the name of the buildfolder starts with 'build', git is set to ignore it.
+If the name of the build folder starts with 'build', git is set to ignore it.

 Additional libraries (core dependencies)